 The cervix is small and narrow, and it connects the uterus to the vagina.
 It provides an entry for sperm to pass into the uterus.
 The cervix also provides an exit from the uterus for monthly menstrual blood flow or a baby during delivery.

-- Endocervix: This portion of the cervix is the innermost part.
+Endocervix: This is the innermost part of the cervix.
 It lines the "tunnel" leading from the uterus into the vagina.
-The endocervix is home to tall, column-like cells that are responsible for mucus secretion.
+It contains tall, column-like cells that are responsible for mucus secretion.

 What is a Pap smear?

-- Precancerous cell changes
+- precancerous cell changes

-- The presence of HPV
+- the presence of HPV

-- The presence of cancer
+- the presence of cancer